-If you have 85 points (including state nomination points) on the Department of Immigration and Border Protection’s (DIBP) points test, you will be able to access additional occupations (special conditions and Supplementary Skilled List).
+As of 5 July 2018, if you have 80 points (including state nomination points) on the Department of Home Affairs points test, you may be able to access additional occupations (special conditions and Supplementary Skilled List).
+Please check against your occupation to see if High Points category is available.

-- You can apply for either a 489 or 190 visa provided you meet the minimum high points requirement and all other skilled nomination requirements.Please note for some occupations,you can only apply for a 489 provisional visa.
+- You can apply for State nomination for a visa provided you meet the minimum high points requirement and all other skilled nomination requirements.Please note for some occupations,you can only apply for a 489 provisional visa.

-- Should you require 10 points for state nomination in order to reach 85 points on the DIBP points test, please ensure that you are aware of the conditions of the provisional 489 visa.
+- Should you require 10 points for state nomination in order to reach 80 points on the Department of Home Affairs points test, please ensure that you are aware of the conditions of the provisional 489 visa.

-- Immigration SA will request documents in the online application form to verify the points claimed in your SkillSelect Expression of Interest (EOI), and will work closely with DIBP if required to confirm point claims.
+- Immigration SA will request documents in the online application form to verify the points claimed in your SkillSelect Expression of Interest (EOI), and will work closely with Department of Home Affairs if required to confirm point claims.

 - State nomination does not guarantee employment opportunities, so you must thoroughly research job opportunities for your skills before applying.
 You may be able to use your skills in related skilled occupations.
 If you are able to achieve high points, your strong qualifications, experience and English will help you in your search for jobs.